 Other towns like Griegos offer new residents a job and free accommodation for up to three months.
 Families then pay a rent of 225 euros after three months, which can be reduced further by 50 euros for every school-aged child.

 Get expert emigration advice and help right here at FinGlobal

 If you’re considering emigration and don’t know where to start, you can access tailor-made financial and tax emigration services from FinGlobal.
-FinGlobal is accessible by expats based abroad or in the country and has helped over 60,000 clients in 105 countries for over ten years with general emigration aspects.
+FinGlobal is accessible by expats based abroad or in the country and has helped thousands of clients in over 105 countries for over ten years with general emigration aspects.